 Day 09: Purthi – Raoli

-On this day, begin the trek early morning to arrive Raoli (2000 M) through a 14-kilometer track that would take roughly 5 hours to complete.
-The trail is easy to follow and features modest ups and downs. a rope bridge that spans the Chandra Bhaga River After arriving at Raoli, spend the night in a tent.
+On this day, begin the trek early in the morning to arrive at Raoli (2000 M) through a 14-kilometer track that would take roughly 5 hours to complete.
+The trail is easy to follow and features modest ups and downs a rope bridge that spans the Chandra Bhaga River.
+After arriving at Raoli, spend the night in a tent.

 Day 10: Raoli – Manali